Brightline: Bridges

-The FEC rail corridor includes a number of fixed-span bridges that will be replaced as part of the project.
-Most do not require United States Coast Guard (USCG) permitting as they do not span significant navigable waterways and clearances will not change.
-Twelve other bridges—St. Johns River, Eau Gallie River, St. Sebastian River, Crane Creek, Turkey Creek, West Palm Beach Canal, Boynton Canal, Middle River (both the North and South Fork), Oleta River, Arch Creek and Hillsboro Canal—will require permitting by the USCG.
-In addition, the project calls for significant investment and upgrades to three movable bridges: St. Lucie, Loxahatchee, and New River.
-These improvements will ensure that bridge mechanical systems for raising and lowering the bridge spans are either fully upgraded or replaced.
-The company has stated that, prior to it becoming operational, it will start to regularly notify mariners of scheduled bridge closings via the internet, smart phone application and countdown signage on the bridges to enable mariners to have real-time information to decrease wait times at each bridge.
-Also, the company will station a bridge tender at the New River bridge.
+The FEC rail corridor includes several fixed-span bridges that were replaced as part of the project.
+Most did not require United States Coast Guard (USCG) permitting as they do not span significant navigable waterways and clearances did not change.
+Twelve other bridges—St. Johns River, Eau Gallie River, St. Sebastian River, Crane Creek, Turkey Creek, West Palm Beach Canal, Boynton Canal, Middle River (both the North and South Fork), Oleta River, Arch Creek and Hillsboro Canal— required permitting by the USCG.
+In addition, the project called for significant investment and upgrades to three movable bridges: St. Lucie, Loxahatchee, and New River.
+These improvements ensure that bridge mechanical systems for raising and lowering the bridge spans are either fully upgraded or replaced.
+The company has stated that, prior to it becoming operational, it would start to regularly notify mariners of scheduled bridge closings via the internet, smart phone application and countdown signage on the bridges to enable mariners to have real-time information to decrease wait times at each bridge.
+Also, the company would station a bridge tender at the New River bridge.

-Deaths

-There have been 60 deaths since Brightline began test runs in 2017, giving it the worst per-mile fatality rate in the nation, according to an ongoing Associated Press analysis that began in 2019.
-In December 2019, the AP produced a story based on FRA data that Brightline had the worst per-mile death rate of the nation's 821 railroads.

-None of Brightline's deaths were caused by crew error or faulty equipment, but were all related to suicides or pedestrians and drivers trying to cross and beat the trains, according to law enforcement and federal reports.
+Prior to the opening of service to Orlando, Brightline began asking municipalities around the St. Lucie River to support a potential federal grant to fund the replacement of the single-track rail bridge over the river with a new, raised double-track span.
+In January 2024, the Biden administration funded the construction of the bridge with a $130 million grant from the National Infrastructure Project Assistance (Mega) grant program.